awsdocs/amazon-ecs-developer-guide/doc_source/http_proxy_config.md

 **Example Windows HTTP proxy user data script**
 The example user data PowerShell script below configures the Amazon ECS container agent and the Docker daemon to use an HTTP proxy that you specify\.
 You can also specify a cluster into which the container instance registers itself\.
-To use this script when you launch a container instance, follow the steps in [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.
+To use this script when you launch a container instance, follow the steps in [Launching an Amazon ECS Windows container instance](launch_window-container_instance.md)\.
 Just copy and paste the PowerShell script below into the **User data** field \(be sure to substitute the red example values with your own proxy and cluster information\)\.
 The `-EnableTaskIAMRole` option is required to enable IAM roles for tasks\.
 For more information, see [Additional configuration for Windows IAM roles for tasks](windows_task_IAM_roles.md)\.

 ```